Diabetes: How to Prepare for a ColonoscopySkip to the navigation

 - Long-acting insulin, your doctor may have you take only half of your usual dose on the morning of the test.

-Bring your diabetes pills or insulin with you to take after the test as your doctor suggests.
+Bring your diabetes medicine with you to take after the test as your doctor suggests.
 Don't take a double dose of medicines you've missed.

 How to eat and drink